decaf-dev/vaultexplorer.com/docs/views/grid.md

 ## Cover image

-By default, the grid card will display a placeholder cover image.
+By default, the grid card will display a gray background as a placeholder.

 <Image src="views/img/image-placeholder.png" alt="Cover image placeholder" maxWidth="350px"/>

+### Image file

+If the file is an image, it will be displayed as the cover image.

 ### Image property

-When an image property is configured, the plugin will load a cover image from the image provided.
+When the [image url property setting](/docs/settings/#image-url-property) is configured, the plugin will load a cover image from the image provided.

+This can be a wiki link to an image file in the vault or an external URL to an image file.

 <Image src="views/img/image-property-1.png" alt="Image property" maxWidth="350px"/>